Blue Crab Moving Services

 Twelve-plus years of Silver Spring moves, licensed and insured by USDOT, and the same crew on your job from the first lift to the last walk-through.

-• 12+ years moving families across Maryland, D.C., Virginia, and West Virginia
+• Owner-led with 12+ years moving families across Maryland, D.C., Virginia, and West Virginia

 • Licensed and insured: USDOT 4539918, MC 1801440